fornacif/summit-emea-tl07/README.md

 1. Navigate to AEM > Assets > [File](http://localhost:4502/assets.html/content/dam)
 2. Create a folder named `Aviation`
 3. Enter this new folder and upload this image: [Big Airliner](images/airline_engine.jpg)
-4. Click on the Search button and enter term `airliner`
+4. Click on the Search button and type term `airliner`
 5. :information_source: We can observe that no suggestions are provided.
 Indeed, the default update frequency is set to 10 minutes
 6. Open [CRXDE Lite](http://localhost:4502/crx/de) and select */oak:index/damAssetLucene node*
 7. Create child node `suggestion` of type *nt:unstructured*